Who are the Palestinian prisoners released in exchange for Israeli hostages? - WTOP News

 Both el-Halabi, 47, and World Vision vigorously denied the allegations and independent investigations found no proof of wrongdoing.
 One independent audit found that el-Halabi had enforced internal controls and ordered employees to avoid anyone suspected of Hamas ties.

-World Vision has also said that the accusations that el-Halabi transferred 60% of the charity’s annual budget for Gaza to Hamas could not be reconciled with its financial records.

-Rights groups say el-Halabi was denied a fair and transparent trial, as he and World Vision had no chance to review the evidence against them, with all procedures shielded from the public and shrouded in unusual secrecy.
+Rights groups say el-Halabi was denied a fair and transparent trial, as he and World Vision had no chance to review the evidence against them.
 U.N. experts say el-Halabi was questioned for 50 days without access to a lawyer.
 He was sentenced to 12 years in prison.

-Israel has attributed the closed hearings to sensitive security information being relayed.
-Israeli courts typically hold closed hearings to protect the sources of their information.
+Israel has attributed the closed hearings to sensitive security information being discussed.

-His prolonged detention sent a chill through nongovernmental groups providing aid to Palestinians in Gaza.
-After el-Halabi’s arrest, World Vision suspended its activities in Gaza, where it it says its aid had benefited nearly 40,000 children affected by the crippling Israeli-Egyptian blockade on the enclave.

-Speaking to reporters and supporters in Khan Younis after his release, el-Halabi looked bony, almost haggard.
-He said he felt that, in using secret evidence to prolong his imprisonment, Israel “exhibited the behavior of a gang, not a democratic state.”

 Shadi Amouri

-Amouri, 44, from the northern West Bank city of Jenin, was arrested for his alleged role in manufacturing the powerful car bomb that detonated beside an Israeli bus packed with passengers on June 5, 2002, killing 17 Israelis in what became known as the Megiddo Junction suicide bombing.
+Amouri, 44, from the northern West Bank city of Jenin, was arrested and accused of being involved in manufacturing a powerful car bomb that detonated beside an Israeli bus packed with passengers on June 5, 2002, killing 17 Israelis in what became known as the Megiddo Junction suicide bombing.

-The attack during the second intifada, or Palestinian uprising, between 2000 and 2005, took place in northern Israel.
+The attack during the second intifada took place in northern Israel.
 The Palestinian militant group Islamic Jihad claimed responsibility.

 Amouri was sentenced to life in prison, plus 20 years.
-He was among those transferred to Egypt Saturday and released into exile.
+He was among those transferred to Egypt on Feb.
+1 and released into exile.

-“We wish to have felt the joy of his release here, on the land of Jenin refugee camp,” said Bassam Amouri, his brother.
-“But, thank God, what matters is that he is free of the suffering of prison.”

 Zakaria Zubeidi